lradaelli85/automated-apt-install/README.md

 ./inst_pkg_from_file.sh /home/luke/packages

-if you want to install also some .deb package,just put it in the deb_pkgs folder.
+if you want to install also some .deb package,just put it in the deb_pkgs folder(remember to create it!!).
-At this moment the folder needs to be in the same directory of the script
+At this moment the folder needs to be in the same directory of the script.